John Deere Adds SmartDetect to Select Loaders

 “The camera positioning is tailored to increase and enhance a wider field of view,” Voelliger says.
 “In addition, automotive-style dynamic travel path lines during reverse operations and object classification notifications help keep the operator alert and informed.”

-SmartDetect also incorporates machine learning to for increased visbility.
+SmartDetect also incorporates machine learning for increased visbility.
 “We had to develop an AI/CVML (computer vision machine learning) model specifically for the construction environment,” Voelliger says.
 “This solution relies on images taken from job sites to create real-life learnings.
 No two job sites are the same, and developing a dataset that performs to our customers’ expectations in various conditions was a significant challenge.”

 Another component of SmartDetect is its bystander alarm, designed to grab attention quickly, even in the noisy environment of a job site.
 “The alarm is unique and distinct, allowing it to cut through the common sounds of construction and alert crew members in real time,” says Voelliger.

-Future Plans for SmartDetect
+Future plans for SmartDetect